PaMeAn/lidalign/README.md

 ```
 The "-e" indicates, the package is editable, so scripts can be changed and updated.
 If you do not plan to contribute, you can install without -e.

+# Contributing
 If you made edits, please create branches and create merge requests, so the code keeps developing!
+If you find issues or you are missing functionalities, let us know in the issues!

 # How to cite
 If used, please cite with the following: